henrique-c-ladeira-dti/dotfiles/README.md

 # .dotfiles
-- Install git command line tools by typing git in terminal
+- Type git in the terminal and install, if it isn`t already installed

 - Install XCode in App Store

-- Proceed with Quick Setup.
+- Proceed with Quick Setup below.

 Do not forget to change the git email and username in gitconfig file before installing.